What Is Marketing Strategy and Why It Matters

 For example:

-This alignment ensures marketing isn’t just “making noise,” but actually driving measurable outcomes.
+This alignment ensures marketing isn’t just “making noise,” but that it’s creating momentum that connects directly to measurable results.

 Step 3: Define Your Marketing Strategy